dashcamguy/dash_cam_info/README.md

 If you've got a different firmware, there may be things changed in that firmware you've got

-### Raspberry Pi Scripts for Yi Dash Cam recording
+### Raspberry Pi Node HTTP app for Yi Dash Cam recording

 This repo contains what looks like a great app that interacts with the Yi Dash Cam: https://github.com/tjwoon/sentinel